sales follow-up call

 Finally, it’s crucial to show up on time on the day of the meeting.
 If you’re running late, always call ahead to let your prospect know.
 Lateness can be interpreted as a lack of interest or disrespect, neither of which is conducive to making a sale.

 Your opening statement is vital to the success of your follow-up call.
-You only have five seconds to earn your prospect’s attention, so you must ensure that your opening statement is exciting and relevant.
+You only have a few seconds to earn your prospect’s attention, so you must ensure that your opening statement is exciting and relevant.
 Of course, you can ask them how they’re doing or how their week is going, but that’s as far as small talk should go.
+Start by stating your name and the purpose of your call.
+Use friendly openers to establish rapport.

 For example, “I’m calling because I know that your company is expanding its operations in Asia, and I wanted to let you know that we offer several language services that could be of assistance.”